 Volunteer experience is certainly an asset but not mandatory.
 We welcome all who donate their time.

 - Is there a minimum commitment of hours required to volunteer with the RBC Race for the Kids Toronto?

 We’ll be looking for volunteers who can commit to a full shift.
 Shift times and lengths will vary depending on volunteer position, check out our volunteer page for more information on what volunteer shifts are available.

 - Can I volunteer with a friend or as part of group?

-We will make every effort to schedule you together with your friend/group if you provide us with their name at email@example.com, but cannot guarantee that we will be able to do so.
+We will make every effort to schedule you together with your friend/group if you provide us with their name when you register, but cannot guarantee that we will be able to do so.